NamanBalaji/Heart-disease-predictor/README.md

-# Heart-disease-predictor
+# MAchine Learning Notebooks
-A machine learning model for predicting  if an individual has heart disease.

-Two different models are created
+This repository consists of  Machine Learning Notebooks.
+Datasets are provided in each of the folders above.
+Algorithms Used:
-1. Based on KNN Algorithm accuracy:84.48%
+1. KNN
-2. Random Forest accuracy: 82.45%
+2. Random Forest
+3. K Means